Runner’s Trots: 12 Tips To Avoid Unplanned Bathroom Breaks

 #3: Adrenaline

-When you start to run, the sympathetic nervous system stimulates your heart rate and breathing rate
+When you start to run, the sympathetic nervous system stimulates your heart and breathing rates

-Adrenaline surges in the bloodstream, which also increases the contractions in your colon.
+Adrenaline surges in the bloodstream, increasing the contractions in your colon.

 #4: Dehydration

-Hydration can slow the gastric emptying rate, leaving undigested food to sit around in your stomach if you go running too soon after eating.
+Hydration can slow the gastric emptying rate, leaving undigested food in the stomach if you go running too soon after eating.

 Additionally, if you’re dehydrated, your stomach tries to compensate for the lack of fluid in the body by retaining water, which can trigger the urge to use the bathroom.